-Additionally, the bill introduces new provisions that exempt entities producing electricity for their own use or for specific customers from being classified as public utilities, provided they do not resell the electricity for public use.
-It emphasizes that these entities must still comply with state and federal regulations regarding grid interconnection.
-Furthermore, the bill mandates that any projects developed under this act must incorporate a natural gas component in their power generation capacity.
-The act is set to take effect on July 1, 2025, and includes an emergency clause for immediate implementation upon passage.
+Additionally, the bill mandates that any project developed under this act must incorporate a natural gas component in its power generation capacity.
+It updates statutory references and language, ensuring clarity in the definitions and regulations surrounding public utilities.
+The act is set to take effect on July 1, 2025, and includes an emergency clause for immediate implementation upon passage and approval.

 Statutes affected: